nus-cs2113-AY2021S2/ip/docs/README.md

 <br>

 ### Finding tasks by keyword: `find`
-Displays _a new, numbered list_ of tasks that contain the given keyword, extracted from the main task list.
+Displays _a new, numbered list_ of tasks from the main list that contain the given keyword.
 <br><br>
 **Format:**&nbsp;`find <keyword>`